Evaluating LLMs on Entity Disambiguation in Tables: Introduction

 Tables are commonly used to create, organise, and share information in various knowledge-intensive processes and applications in business and science.
 Disambiguating values occurring in the table cells using a background \ac{kg} is useful in different applications.
 First, it is part of the broader objective of letting machines understand the table content, which has been addressed by different research communities with slightly different formulations like \acf{sti}~\cite{Liu2023} - the one considered in this paper, semantic labelling~\cite{pham2016semantic}, and table annotation~\cite{Suhara2022}.
 The main idea behind these efforts is to match the table against a background knowledge graph by annotating cells (mentions) with entities (Cell-Entity Annotation - CEA), columns with class labels (Column-Type Annotation - CTA), and pairs of columns with properties (Column-Property Annotation - CPA)~\cite{Jimenez2020}.
 Second, annotations produced by table-to-graph matching algorithms can be used to transform the tables into \ac{kgs} or populate existing ones.
 Third, links from cells to entities of \ac{kgs} support data enrichment processes by serving as bridges to augment the table content with additional information~\cite{Cremaschi2020-1}.
 This conceptualisation covers most of the proposed definitions by generalizing some aspects (\eg~consideration of NILs and selection of column pairs to annotate).

 In particular, we focus on \ac{el} in tables (CEA, in the \ac{sti} terminology), which is relevant not only to support table understanding but also to support data transformation, integration and enrichment processes, which are particularly interesting from a data management point of view.
-The \ac{cea} tasks can be broken down into two sub-tasks: candidate \ac{er}, where a set of candidates for each mention is collected and, often, associated with an initial score and rank, and \ac{ed}, where the best candidate is selected (and, in some case, a decision whether to link or not is also considered~\cite{Avogadro2023}).
+The \ac{cea} task can be broken down into two sub-tasks: candidate \ac{er}, where a set of candidates for each mention is collected and, often, associated with an initial score and rank, and \ac{ed}, where the best candidate is selected (and, in some case, a decision whether to link or not is also considered~\cite{Avogadro2023}).
 When considering approaches to \ac{sti} and, especially, \ac{cea}, it should be considered that the content and the structure of tables may differ significantly, also depending on application-specific features: column headers may have interpretable labels or be omitted; the number of rows can vary from a dozen (\eg as typical in tables published on the web or in scientific papers) to hundreds thousand or even millions (\eg in business data); the cells may include reference to well-known entities (\eg geographical entities) as well as to specific ones (\eg biological taxa); tables may come with a rich textual context (\eg caption or other descriptions in web or scientific documents), or no context at all (\eg in business data)~\cite{Liu2023}.

-A first generation of approaches to \ac{cea} has exploited different matching heuristics, traditional machine learning approaches based on engineered features (in the following ``feature-based ML''), or a combination of both~\cite{Liu2023}.
-The International Semantic Web Challenge on Tabular Data to Knowledge Graph Matching (SemTab), at its sixth edition in 2024, is a community-driven effort to compare different approaches systematically with a common experimental setting.
-The SemTab challenge has pushed different researchers to increase the performance of their approaches and publish datasets for evaluating \ac{sti} approaches.
-For example, some effort has been dedicated to optimising entity retrieval, considering the limitations of approaches based on SPARQL queries or Wikidata lookup services~\cite{Avogadro2022}.
-A few methods from this research community have included embeddings based on \ac{llms} and graphs to support some tasks~\cite{Huynh2022,Dasoulas2023}, including \ac{cea}, yet at a limited scale.
+A first generation of approaches for \ac{cea} has exploited different matching heuristics, traditional machine learning approaches based on engineered features (in the following ``feature-based ML''), or a combination of both~\cite{Liu2023}.